Qian Liren: Tiananmen Square protests and dismissal

-During the Tiananmen Square protests of 1989, Qian was the head of the People's Daily, the Communist Party's official newspaper.
-At the time, the Communist Party leadership was split between those advocating a conciliatory approach with the students and those advocating a hard-line crackdown.
+During the 1989 Tiananmen Square protests and massacre, Qian was the head of the People's Daily, the CCP Central Committee's official newspaper.
+At the time, the CCP leadership was split between those advocating a conciliatory approach with the students and those advocating a hardline crackdown.
 During the protests, the newspaper printed several stories which were later regarded by the government as sympathetic of the students.
 In addition, both Qian and the Editor-in-Chief Tan Wenrui were accused of tolerating pro-student editors, who obliquely attacked the hardliners in their reporting.
-Specifically, Qian directly authorised a series of reports, titled "Xth day of Martial Law", which was said to mock the hardliners by exaggerating the frivolity in Beijing while under martial law.
-Its reportage of international news was also said to satirise the hardliners in the party leadership.
+Specifically, Qian directly authorized a series of reports, titled "Xth day of Martial Law", which was said to mock the hardliners by exaggerating the frivolity in Beijing while under martial law.
+Its reportage of international news was also said to satirize the hardliners in the CCP leadership.

 In its June 4 Edition, the People's Daily made a series of editorial decisions which the government later condemned as oblique criticism of the crackdown.
-In the international news section, for example, the Gwangju Democratization Movement was reported with a headline, printed in bold type, of "Seoul students go on hunger strike to protest government massacre and crackdown".
+In the international news section, for example, the Gwangju Uprising was reported with a headline, printed in bold type, of "Seoul students go on hunger strike to protest government massacre and crackdown".
 The headline of a story on Poland was "Warning: no-body should play with fire", with a tagline "Polish leaders say elections are a great experiment in reconciliation".
 A number of reports on "Convicted criminal becomes People's Representative", and "Judge perverts justice" were also included.
 The headline "the unconquerable man" was printed in the sports section.

 More serious, however, was the "People's Daily Extra incident".
-Some People's Daily employees under the leadership of editor Wu Xuecan organised the printing of an unauthorised "extra" edition, which re-printed student flyers and took the point of view of the student protestors.
+Some People's Daily employees under the leadership of editor Wu Xuecan organized the printing of an unauthorized "extra" edition, which re-printed student flyers and took the point of view of the student protestors.
 Only about 1000 copies were reportedly printed, all of which were distributed to the protesting students.
-The "extra" was a direct response to the "April 26 Editorial", an article written by hawkish party leaders and published in the People's Daily, and which took a hostile attitude to the students.
-Despite immediately printing a notice that disclaimed the Extra as unauthorised, both Qian and Tan Wenrui were removed from their posts in the purge at the People's Daily that followed the protests.
+The "extra" was a direct response to the "April 26 Editorial", an article written by hawkish CCP leaders and published in the People's Daily, and which took a hostile attitude to the students.
+Despite immediately printing a notice that disclaimed the Extra as unauthorized, both Qian and Tan Wenrui were removed from their posts in the purge at the People's Daily that followed the protests.

 Later career

 Subsequently, Qian did not hold another major government or party position.
-He was the Vice President of the quasi-official Chinese Association for International Understanding from 1995 to 2003, and acted as advisor to the organisation thereafter.
+He was the Vice President of the quasi-official Chinese Association for International Understanding from 1995 to 2003, and acted as advisor to the organization thereafter.

 He was a member of the Standing Committee of the Chinese People's Political Consultative Conference (1993–1998) and occasionally acted as its spokesperson.
 From 1995 to 1998 he was the head of its Foreign Affairs committee.

 Works

 Qian is fluent in Chinese, English, French and several other European languages.
-He has rendered into Chinese the August Coup, Mikhail Gorbachev's memoir of that event.
+He has rendered into Chinese The August Coup, Mikhail Gorbachev's memoir of that event.